The economic contribution of Scotland's national forests and land

 Scotland's national forests and land - which we manage on behalf of Scottish Ministers and the people of Scotland - are a treasured national asset.
 As well as benefiting our environment and people, it also makes an important contribution to Scotland's economy.

-The economic contribution of Scotland’s National Forest Estate (PDF 719KB), published in March 2016, evaluates the contribution of the estate to Scotland's economy.
+The following report, published in November 2018, evaluates the contribution of the estate to Scotland's economy.

 Why is this important?